grehorn-servers/atlantis-cup-public/README.md

 ### 4.1 Hosting

 The tournament's home region is Europe.
 If your preferred region is Europe, then the server must be Atlantis (EU/RU).

-In other cases it is possible to play on reputable server hosts, such as: Sir Please (US), Bom Bom, Paanchan, UNIFX.
+In other cases it is possible to play on reputable server hosts, such as:

+* Sir Please (US);
+* Bom Bom;
+* Paanchan;
+* UNIFX.

 ### 4.2 Configuration